 Key aspects of environmental protection in Switzerland

-Lakes, mountains and clean air are associated with Switzerland's quality of life.
-Beyond its picture postcard image, the natural environment is an integral part of Switzerland's identity and has forged the national spirit.
-To safeguard this environmental heritage the Federal Council and the people of Switzerland have implemented a series of concrete measures in recent years.
-Here are some of the key aspects of Switzerland's environmental policy.
+Lakes, mountains and clean air are inextricably associated with Switzerland's quality of life.
+Beyond its picture-postcard image, Switzerland's natural environment is an integral part of the country's character and identity.
+To safeguard this natural heritage the Federal Council and the people of Switzerland have adopted a series of concrete measures in recent years.
+Key aspects of Switzerland's environmental policy: